 Parking: Please take public transport to help limit congestion.

-Travel tips: Nuremerg is hugely popular at this time of year.
+Travel tips: Nuremberg is hugely popular at this time of year.
 Book early to not miss out.

 Where to stay: Karl August is a highly-rated hotel, 1 minute from the Old Town Square.